 This combination allows differences in a sample’s sealing efficiency and transport properties to be determined.
 The ASAP 2020 is also perfect for the measurement of the distribution of mesopores and micropores in coal, providing useful information for ECBM research.

-The ASAP 2050 Xtended Pressure Sorption Analyzer from Micromeritics and the HPVA-100 High Pressure Volumetric Analyzer from Particulate Systems make evaluating the storage capacity of carbon dioxide-sorbents at high pressures effortless.
+The ASAP 2050 Xtended Pressure Sorption Analyzer and the HPVA-100 High-Pressure Volumetric Analyzer make evaluating the storage capacity of carbon dioxide-sorbents at high pressures effortless.

 The ASAP 2050 is a high-resolution analyzer that can determine a material’s capacity with respect to the storage pressure ranging between vacuum conditions to 10 bar.
-The use of the HPVA can extend this capability from 100 to 200 bar.
+The use of the HPVA can extend this capability from 10 to 100 or 200 bar.
 Both instruments allow materials to be researched in conditions that emulate the real world.

 International powers, with the aid of research from the scientific community, have to find a way to remove the excess carbon dioxide that is present in our atmosphere as a result of fossil fuel combustion.
 Preliminary research is indicating that carbon dioxide sequestration into deep geologic formations could be the answer to this problem.